pgm-mardoekthienpondt/pgm-mardoekthienpondt/README.md

 ### Hi there 👋
+**I'm Mardoek, an intermediate programmer with currently little work experience.**

 <!--
 **pgm-mardoekthienpondt/pgm-mardoekthienpondt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.